-Volunteer members donate hundreds of hours to the Department every month.
-The programs have not only proven to be effective at impacting crime, but they have strengthened the bond and reaffirmed the partnership between the Police Department and the community.
+Beginning in 1995, the Culver City Police Department established the Citizen Volunteer Program.
+Volunteer members donate numerous hours of their time to the Department every month.
+The program has strengthened the bond and reaffirmed the partnership between the Police Department and the community.

 Most importantly, our Citizen Volunteers take great pride in knowing that they truly make a difference in the community, and that their efforts are helping to make Culver City a better place to live, work, and shop.

-Please, contact Lieutenant Troy Dunlap at (310) 253-6258 for additional information.
+Please, contact Officer Marissa Yabko at (310) 253-6258 for additional information.